iCloud securely stores all your files, photos, contacts, notes, and more keeping them up to date and available wherever you are.

 …back in 2014, 500 private photographs of celebrities were published.

-These pictures were mainly of woman, and many contained nudity.
+These pictures were mainly of women in compromising poses.

 It was thought there was a breach of the iCloud security which allowed hackers unlimited attempts at guessing passwords.

 Analysts questioned the security of iCloud.
 There was particular concern about the safety of private information in the iCloud environment.

 Subsequent analysis showed that it was more likely that the hack was done using a phishing attack.

 However, the incident proved that iCloud had its weak spots when it comes to tracking and remote locking.

 Criminals are now using the same ‘phishing’ techniques against you and me.

 Analysis carried out by Trend Micro shows that iCloud ‘phishing’ is being done on an industrial scale to allow the resale of stolen iPhones.